-Grading Period 1/3

-Unit 1: Principles and Origins of U.S. Government

-Grading Period 1 Estimated Date Range: August 8- August 23

-Grading Period 3 Estimated Date Range: January 9 - January 29

-In this three-concept unit, students will study the origins of U.S. government and how principles that became the essential framework of the U.S. government derived from a collective of individuals with varying backgrounds, experiences and worldviews, leading to a distinctive form of government that primarily focuses upon core values of inclusion, equality, equity, intersecting with the core American value of individualism.
-The major focus of this unit is that students build an understanding of the role of compromise in our diverse democracy, in addition to how compromising impacts the decisionmaking process.
+Grading Period 1/3 Unit 1: Principles and Origins of U.S. Government Grading Period 1 Estimated Date Range: 08/12-08/27 Grading Period 1 Estimated Date Range: 06/12-06/27 Grading Period 3 Estimated Date Range: 01/08-01/28 Assessmen S State Assessments District Assessments N/A N/A Unit Overview: In this three-concept unit, students will study the origins of U.S. government and how principles that became the essential framework of the U.S. government derived from a collective of individuals with varying backgrounds, experiences and worldviews, leading to a distinctive form of government that primarily focuses upon core values of inclusion, equality, equity, intersecting with the core American value of individualism.
+The major focus of this unit is that students build an understanding of the role of compromise in our diverse democracy, in addition to how compromising impacts the decision-making process.
 With an understanding of the fundamental principles of U.S. government, students will be able to connect basic principles such as "all men are created equal" and "We the people" to issues prevalent to American society today.

-- There are different types of governments.

-- U.S. citizens have rights that are protected by the U.S. Constitution.

-- There are different types of governments.

-Thought Provoking Questions

-- What determines the power of government? - What and who protects our rights in America? - Should a government have limited or unlimited power?

-TEKS Link to TEKS GOV.1A, GOV.1B, GOV.1C, GOV.1D, GO.1E, GOV.8A, GOV.11A, GOV.11B GOV.6A, GOV.6B, GOV.6C, GOV.6D, GOV.6F, GOV.7E GOV.7H, GOV.8B, GOV.8C, GOV.8D

-Unit 2: People and the Political Process

-Grading Period 1 Estimated Date Range: August 26 - September 13

-Grading Period 3 Estimated Date Range: January 30 - February 21

-In this three-concept unit, students will study the core of American democracy (personal and civic responsibilities, political parties, elections, etc.).
+Big Ideas: There are different types of governments.
+U.S. citizens have rights that are protected by the U.S. Constitution. • There are different types of governments.
+Thought Provoking Questions What determines the power of government?
+What and who protects our rights in America?
+Should a government have limited or unlimited power?
+Concepts within Unit #1 TEKS Concept #1: Systems and Theories Link to TEKS GOV.1A, GOV.1B, GOV.1C, GOV.1D, GO.1E, GOV.8A, GOV.11A, GOV.11B Concept #2: American Government - Outlining the U.S. Constitution GOV.6A, GOV.6B, GOV.6C, GOV.6D, GOV.6F, GOV.7E Concept #3: Federalism GOV.7H, GOV.8B, GOV.8C, GOV.8D Unit 2: People and the Political Process Grading Period 1 Estimated Date Range: 08/28-09/17 Grading Period 3 Estimated Date Range: 01/29-02/18 Assessments State Assessments TELPAS 02/16-03/27 District Assessments Unit Overview: In this three-concept unit, students will study the core of American democracy (personal and civic responsibilities, political parties, elections, etc.).
+The major focus of this unit is that students build an understanding of how Americans decide to be parties, elections, etc.).
 The major focus of this unit is that students build an understanding of how Americans decide to be active members in regard to the governing process and the factors that are associated with why different groups of citizens participate in the governing process either more or less than other groups.

+Big Ideas:

-- Democratic societies must balance the rights and responsibilities of individuals with the common good. - People have a voice in limited governments. - The government and the people develop systems to manage conflict and create order.
+- Democratic societies must balance the rights and responsibilities of individuals with the common good. - People have a voice in limited governments.